INOVA-Technology/Zombie-Smack-Down/README.md

 ### IMPORTANT
+#Desktop
-To use Zombie Smack Down, please install ruby 1.9.3 or later.
+* To use Zombie Smack Down, please install ruby 1.9.3 or later.

+#iOS
-If on iOS, the ruby installation must be 1.8.6 because 1.9.2 is broken
+* The ruby installation must be 1.8.6 because 1.9.2 is broken
+* Must be logged in as root to save progress (program crashes on death)